Coronavirus Cover is Included with a Free Spirit Policy

 7. UK trip Non-Medical Cover: up to £10,000 for non-medical and other expenses incurred within the UK.

-- State hospital benefit, found in section B2 of the policy.
+- Overseas Hospital Benefit, found in section C of the policy.

 For each insured person this cover will pay as specified in your policy schedule, under your selected cover option:

 8. £30 per 24 hours up to £1,000 Super cover

 9. £50 per 24 hours up to £1,500 Super Duper cover

 This is payable if you’re admitted as a hospital in-patient in a public hospital abroad during the period of your trip.
 It’s in addition to the fees and charges paid under Section B1 A Emergency medical and associated expenses.